menonpg/bioeng2390_ai_in_healthcare/Week00-01/README.md

 ## 📖 Interactive Lesson: From Data to Insights

 ### Part 1: The Big Picture (5 minutes)

-**Professor Menon:** *Hello, everyone!
-Welcome to Week 00-01.
-Let me start by asking you a question: What do you think is the most critical skill in AI for Healthcare?*
+**Let me start by asking you a question: What do you think is the most critical skill in AI for Healthcare?*

-*[Pause for reflection]*

 **Answer:** It's not building the fanciest neural network or knowing every algorithm.
 It's understanding your data.
 And to understand data, you need to be able to **generate it, manipulate it, visualize it, and analyze it** across different tools and platforms.